publishpress/publishpress-series/readme.txt

 By default the page is already created for you and the url is `http://yourblog.com/series/` (this url can be changed via the series options page).
 However, depending on your theme the layout may not be quite what you want it to be.
 The output of this table of contents page is controlled both by the `series table of contents listing:` template in the series options page and the `seriestoc.php` file in your organize series plugin directory.
 You can make necessary changes to the `seriestoc.php` file to match your theme (go by the layout of your index.php file) and copy it to your theme directory.

 Your question not answered?
 Ask your usage related question on [the support forums](http://unfoldingneurons.com/forums/forum/usage-help) and I'll put the most common ones here.

-== Upgrading ==
-If you are visiting this section then you are probably a user of one of the older versions of Organize Series and have been waiting for me to finally get something out the door that is compatible with WP 2.3+ First, thanks for being patient - I've been frustrated myself with the time it's taken but I think it's been worth it!
-The good news is that you can import all your series structures from your old setup into the new series taxonomy!!
-Just follow these instructions carefully.

-1. Backup your WordPress database (especially if you plan on importing old series data - everything has been tested but I simply have no way of testing for every environment.
-So be safe, and you won't chafe)
-1. If it isn't already, deactivate the older version of Organize Series.
-1. If you haven't already, upgrade your blog to the latest WordPress version.
-1. Make sure your other plugins are up to date EXCEPT for the category-icons plugin if you are using it.
-If you plan on importing all your old series-icons then it is important that you leave the older version of category-icons (version 1.5) activated until the import is complete.
-1. Delete the old Organize Series Plugin from your server (in folder /orgSeries/).
-Copy over the new plugin files (as explained via the installation instructions).
-1. Activate Organize Series
-1. Go to the Options/Settings->Series Options page.
-If you are upgrading and have old series to import there should be a form at the top of the page with instructions for importing all that data.
-Follow the instructions
-1. The import routine will return a message outlining all the series and posts that were imported.
-After that's done go and check out all the new stuff (and make sure all your series are correct (check out the new Manage->Series page!)

-For support please visit [the support forums](http://unfoldingneurons.com/forums/forum/organize-series-wordpress-plugin "For help click here!").

 == Screenshots ==